 The Alumni Dublinenses

-The Alumni Dublinenses is a publication of the registers of all students, graduates, professors and provosts of Trinity College, from its earliest days in 1593 up until around 1860.
+The Alumni Dublinenses is a publication of the registers of all students, graduates, professors and provosts of Trinity College, from its earliest days in 1592, when the university was established, up until around 1860.
 The publication has full biographical information for almost every student from registers dating from 1637 to 1860.
 In addition to that it includes around 300 names of those from the period between 1593 and 1637, since registers are no longer extant for this period.

 Especially useful to the family historian, the Dublinenses is often the only source of information available about many men with professions, such as lawyers and doctors, lesser-known writers and theologians, and so on, men about whom it may be difficult to find information.
 It is also an excellent reference for those who are tracing ancient names in Ireland and Britain.